Probate Q&A Series

 • Under N.C.G.S. § 46-40, any co-owner may petition for partition.

-• A life tenant under guardianship cannot act alone; the guardian must join.
+• A life tenant under guardianship generally acts through the guardian.

-• The court protects the life tenant by appointing a guardian ad litem if needed.
+• The court may appoint a guardian ad litem if needed to protect the life tenant’s interests.

 Contact Pierce Law Group